-The third area is the people.
-You need the right talents.
-Inexperienced or good enough “data scientists/data/AI engineers” often lead to false starts, bad models that look good, and lots of wasted time and money.
-Apart from Project manager, product people, you need AI engineers familiar with all the life cycle of a data science project: from data engineering, data processing, building ML models, MLops and fluent in building production-level application.
-It is essential to hire the right people or AI vendor for your project.
-The right data scientist, AI architect with their expertise can help avoid majority of wrong approaches, which can easily cost companies months or years of their investment.
-And AI investment is very expensive.
-Please remember a person’s qualifications and degrees have low correlation with whether that person can deliver on an actual, commercial AI project.
-I learn that from my experience.
+The third pillar is the human element.
+The right talent is crucial.
+Novice or merely competent “data scientists/data/AI engineers” can often result in false starts, deceptive models that seem effective, and a significant waste of time and resources.
+Beyond project managers and product personnel, you require AI engineers who are well-versed in all aspects of a data science project lifecycle: data engineering, data processing, ML model development, MLops, and the creation of production-grade applications.
+It’s imperative to onboard the right individuals or AI vendors for your project.
+The expertise of the right data scientist or AI architect can help circumvent a majority of incorrect approaches, which can potentially cost companies months or even years of investment.
+Remember, AI investment is a costly affair.
+It’s important to note that a person’s qualifications and degrees often have little correlation with their ability to deliver on an actual, commercial AI project.
+This is a lesson I learned from experience.

-The fourth area is the plan and the strategy itself.
-Often strategy is created without thorough understanding of AI capabilities against organization’s current infrastructure.
-That usually leads to choosing the wrong, the infeasible initiatives that cannot be achieved; or the overestimation of AI/ML potential can lead to throwing-dart-in-the-dark approach, which leads to unclear business objectives, undefined success metrics, lack of clarity and eventually frictions and project abandonment due to the lack of support from senior management.
-To avoid that, it is worth it to bring the tech and business people together, narrow the knowledge gaps and aim for more clarity in business outcomes and their connection with product features and technical capacity.
-Have experts review and supervision on that.
+The fourth pillar is the plan and strategy itself.
+Strategies are often formulated without a comprehensive understanding of AI capabilities vis-à-vis the organization’s existing infrastructure.
+This can lead to the selection of unfeasible initiatives that cannot be realized, or an overestimation of AI/ML potential can result in a haphazard approach, leading to vague business objectives, undefined success metrics, lack of clarity, and eventually, project abandonment due to lack of support from senior management.
+To avoid this, it’s beneficial to bridge the knowledge gap between tech and business personnel, aiming for greater clarity in business outcomes and their connection with product features and technical capacity.
+Expert review and supervision are invaluable.

-The final area is Risks.
-Risks in AI project contain financial and timeline risks – so the project might go over the budget, delay and extended time to market, that kind of thing.
-We have also the people and process risks, for example lack of domain experts’ reviews and supervisions, lack of technical skills, overdependent on third-party platforms leading to no real ownership, vendor lock-in and lack of control over the AI systems.
-Not to mention Trust, Ethical and Legal & Compliance risks with regards to the accuracy of the model, the biasness of the results against minority groups, the explainability of the AI models and the degradation of model performance over time or with unseen dataset etc.
+The final consideration is Risk Management.
+Risks in AI projects encompass financial and timeline risks, which could result in budget overruns, delays, and extended time to market.
+There are also people and process risks, such as the absence of domain expert reviews and supervision, lack of technical skills, over-reliance on third-party platforms leading to a lack of real ownership, vendor lock-in, and lack of control over AI systems.
+Trust, Ethical, Legal & Compliance risks are also significant, pertaining to the accuracy of the model, potential bias against minority groups, the explainability of AI models, and the degradation of model performance over time or with unseen datasets.